kubernetes/website/content/en/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm.md

 [apiclient] All control plane components are healthy after 31.501735 seconds [uploadconfig] storing the configuration used in ConfigMap "kubeadm-config" in the "kube-system" Namespace [kubelet] Creating a ConfigMap "kubelet-config-X.Y" in namespace kube-system with the configuration for the kubelets in the cluster
-[patchnode] Uploading the CRI Socket information "/var/run/dockershim.sock" to the Node API object "kubeadm-master" as an annotation
+[patchnode] Uploading the CRI Socket information "/var/run/dockershim.sock" to the Node API object "kubeadm-cp" as an annotation
-[mark-control-plane] Marking the node kubeadm-master as control-plane by adding the label "node-role.kubernetes.io/master=''" [mark-control-plane] Marking the node kubeadm-master as control-plane by adding the taints [node-role.kubernetes.io/master:NoSchedule]
+[mark-control-plane] Marking the node kubeadm-cp as control-plane by adding the label "node-role.kubernetes.io/master=''" [mark-control-plane] Marking the node kubeadm-cp as control-plane by adding the taints [node-role.kubernetes.io/master:NoSchedule]
 [bootstrap-token] Using token: <token>
 [bootstrap-token] Configuring bootstrap tokens, cluster-info ConfigMap, RBAC Roles [bootstraptoken] configured RBAC rules to allow Node Bootstrap tokens to post CSRs in order for nodes to get long term certificate credentials